Reading Quizzes & Exams

 "Trust, but verify" (Old Russian Proverb)

-My reading quizzes do not require thinking - just did you do the reading.
-This was really difficult with some readings (especially Literary Criticism)
+My reading quizzes do not require thinking - just that you did the reading.
+This was really difficult with some readings (especially Literary Criticism).

 Another good reason to give students an exam on the Unit is to help them prepare for college (98% of my students went on to college).
 Most colleges give (or used to give) multiple choice exams.
 They will also be seeing multiple choice on the ACT & the SAT exams.
 The more comfortable students are with those type of exams, the better.